 Once you have your job listing up and your interview scripted, focus on organizing the incoming applications.
 Look for candidates who match the majority of your requirements.
 At this stage, it’s worth it to be picky.

 To further sort through your top candidates you may want to consider setting up a pre-interview assessment.
 NBS offers a variety of pre-employment tests designed to help you gauge a candidate’s knowledge and current skill level.
 These results will aid you in making well-informed hiring decisions.
-You can find more information on our testing options here.

 5. Set high expectations for yourself as an interviewer